automationiberia/argocd-preview-environments/README.md

    github:
      owner: user or organization
      repo: repository name
-     labels:
+     labels: (Optional)
-       - label that shoul match
+       - label that must match (e.g., "preview") for creating an Application for each pull request.
    ```
    - Commit and push all changes